 The making of bronze sculptures in India has been titled “Madhuchista Vidhan” (bee wax), based on the wax that is used in crafting these statues.
 The basic steps included in bronze statue sculpting according to ancient texts of iconography and sculptures such as Vaishnava Agama works are-

-2. The next step involves covering the clay model with plaster and drying it up.
-Once it is dried, the clay is removed and the artist is left with a hollow plaster mold for the sculpting process.
+The clay model is coated with plaster and left to dry.
+Once it is dried, the clay is removed and leaving a hollow plaster mold that forms the framework for wax modeling.

 As a timeless art piece that came from the workshop of Chola sculptors, Nataraja- Shiva as the Lord of Dance is undoubtedly the peak of Indian bronze art.
 Popular worldwide, this statue is a symbol of Indian asthetics, embodying movement, grace, and tranquility in a way that has no comparison.
 Nataraja bronzes represent everything that is good in Indian bronzes and is thus a favorite of collectors, devotees, and anyone who feels moved by art.